epiphany-platform/CommonDataLayer/docs/rfc/grpc.md

 These features, unfortunately, are not common.
 `MQ` is heavily based on the `Stream` trait while `GRPC` uses `async-trait`.

-Unfortunately, using `Stream` in Kafka requires box leaking, which might be dangerous when left alone.
+Unfortunately, because Kafka uses borrowed messages it requires box leaking, which might be dangerous when left alone.
 The message is also wrapped into the `Box` to allow dynamic dispatch (to acknowledge either Kafka message or `RMQ` message).

 ## Proposed solution